-A good schedule wasn’t needed as much in my early days of homemaking but these days it’s essential.
+A good homemaking schedule wasn’t needed as much in my early days of homemaking but these days it’s essential.
 I’ve talked about wanting to always have my home ready for surprise guests.
-I’d like to say I’ve done great at that goal but the dishes in my sink and the random fall decor on my office floor say otherwise.
+I’d like to say I’ve done great at that goal but the dishes in my sink and the state of my office says otherwise.
 It just seems like there isn’t enough time in the day but really it’s all about managing it.

 Creating Homemaking Schedules & Routines